 For reasons only known to the gods of cyberspace, I came upon multiple posts one day dealing with expat nightmares and struggles concerning foreign toilets or facsimiles.
-Once caught in that particular web trap I kept surfing, and even came across a blog called (I kid you not) The International Center for Bathroom Etiquette.
-You can spend a lot time there and find yourself well-educated in the field, but alas, no degree is offered.
+Once caught in that particular web trap I kept surfing and found all manner of interesting material.
+You can spend a lot of time studying this subject and find yourself well-educated in the field, but alas, no degree is offered.
 T-shirts, however are available.

 (This story is an improved repost.)

 I decided it was time for my own toilet post, but I’ll tell you what: I’ll keep it clean, more or less.
 Not that I have to: I’ve been around, and not in the most hygiene-oriented locales.
 I’ve enjoyed facilities in African and Asian villages as well as in the Middle East, Eastern Europe, the Caucasus . . . oh, never mind.
 I survived and I am a better person for it.
 Living abroad is an educational experience, but not necessarily a high-minded one.

 I grew up in the Netherlands in various houses with the type of toilets Americans call “shelf toilets” or “inspection toilets”, terms unfamiliar to me until recently.
 You’ll see such a specimen on the photo at the top.
 (Sadly, I never had a funky seat like that one.)

 If you need an explanation, here it is: “Shelf toilets” are so called because the user’s offerings land neatly and gently on a flat surface, which facilitates inspection and admiration.
 This in contrast to American “plunge and splash toilets” where deposits end up in a bowl of water with predictable results.